Naman1997/arch-cloud-image/README.md

 ```

 To use the created template [ID 9000], create a clone using it and attempt to ssh into the VM using user as CLOUD_USER

+## Video
+[Follow along](https://www.youtube.com/watch?v=FjLkzwdgUiM&t=216s) as I create the image and use it to deploy a virtual machine on proxmox!